kreppenhagen/portfolio/_posts/2020-01-02-suspension.markdown

 <img class="centeredPhoto" src="{{ site.baseurl }}/assets/images/trailing_link.jpg" alt="Strain gauged suspension link" style="width:75%">

 Strain data was collected while driving the vehicle over obstacles to simulate the worst case loads we would see in a competition.
 That strain data was post-processed using MATLAB to calculate the forces and moments acting on the rear wheel in the three standard vehicle axes.
-This allows us to acheive accurate loading in our simulations regardless of changes made to the suspension geometry year to year.
+The peak forces and moments from the test data were found and used to set new test cases for use in the suspension link strength analysis.

 <img src="{{ site.baseurl }}/assets/images/wheel_load_diagram-2.png" alt="diagram of wheel loads" style="width:49%;padding-right:15px">
 <img src="{{ site.baseurl }}/assets/images/wheel_load_graph.png" alt="Plot of wheel loads vs. time" style="width:49%;padding-left:15px">

-Using these collected load cases, we reanalyzed the H-arm in FEA.
-The reanalysis showed that the link would yield at the same location we observed the links yielding on the car, confirming our hypothesis that the load cases were innacurate.
+The test data revealed our previous load cases were severely underconservative in a particular direction of loading.
+Using the new load cases, we reanalyzed the failed H-arm design in FEA.
+The reanalysis showed that the link would yield at the same location we observed the links yielding on the car, confirming our hypothesis that innacurate load cases were to blame for the failures.
 We then redesigned the H-arm to improve its strength, ensuring it would be able to withstand all driving loads without yielding.
-The redesigned arm was used on the vehicle in both testing and at all three 2019 competitions with zero failures.
+The redesigned arm was used on the 2019 vehicle through extensive testing and at all three competitions with zero failures.